SovereignArchitect91/archaia-cognition/README.md

 	•	A research prototype

 ARCHAIA does not guarantee correctness.
-It modifies the conditions under which incorrect reasoning emerges.
+It alters the conditions under which incorrect reasoning is likely to emerge.

 ⸻

 🔭 Future Work
 	•	Large-scale evaluation (N ≥ 100)
 	•	Cross-model validation (LLaMA, Mistral, etc.)
-	•	Automated scoring pipeline
+	•	Automated evaluation pipelines
-	•	Multi-layer steering
+	•	Multi-layer and adaptive steering
 	•	Confidence calibration metrics

 ⸻